Myst V: End of Ages: Development

 Robyn and Rand Miller, Mysts creators, had initially decided against creating sequels to 1997's Riven.
-The publishing rights to the series was later transferred to Ubisoft, who commissioned two sequels: Myst III: Exile and Myst IV: Revelation.
+The publishing rights to the series were later transferred to Ubisoft, who commissioned two sequels: Myst III: Exile and Myst IV: Revelation.
 Myst V: End of Ages was officially announced at the 2005 MacWorld Expo by Myst and Rivens developer, Cyan Worlds.
 In the announcement, Cyan stated that the game would be the final installment in the series.

 Whereas most previous Myst titles had forgone 3D graphics rendered in real-time in favor of interactive prerendered environments, Rand Miller decided that technology had advanced to the point that End of Ages could use real-time graphics without sacrificing player immersion.
 "Over the years the Myst games have become increasingly sophisticated, culminating in Myst V, where we offer striking graphics that players can walk smoothly through", Miller stated in an interview.
 Miller emphasized that the goal of the game was still for players to become immersed in Mysts alternate worlds.

 A focus in development was to make End of Ages more accessible than previous Myst games, which had often stymied uninitiated players with their puzzles.
 Learning from the control scheme used in another real-time Myst game (a remake of the original entitled realMyst), Cyan decided to develop multiple control methods to allow new players to quickly learn the controls, as well as provide a familiar interface for franchise veterans.
 Esher's experiences with the player's quest allowed a hint system to be built into the story.
 Miller wanted to make a significant change from previous games in the series, in that the player's actions decide the fate of the characters.
 When asked about the ending, Miller explained, "The future of civilization is down to this point, and the choices you make determine where it goes."

 The original Myst games had used chroma key to insert live-action footage of actors into digital backgrounds.
 The models of End of Agess characters were instead computer-generated, but Cyan did not want to lose the warmth and feeling provided by using live actors.
 Instead, Cyan developed a device mounted to the actors' faces that captured video of the actors while they spoke their lines.
 The video was then manipulated and used as a facial texture that was mapped onto the 3D characters, and the facial movement was also tracked and used to animate the faces of the characters in-game.
 Motion capture of the body was also used to ensure lifelike movement.
 Cyan staff were worried that the audio synching for animation would not be finished in time for the unveiling of the game at the Electronic Entertainment Expo (E3), but were happy with the end results.
 Critical reaction to game previews and impressions at E3 was highly positive.
 Miller was relieved, stating that when the mostly shooter game-dominated showcase declared that End of Ages might be the best game in the series, "That feels good".